Insurance for Retirees

 What insurance may I continue?

-If you are an eligible retiree, you may keep three of your plans:
+If you meet the “retiree” criteria, you may keep three of your plans:

 - Dental – same UA dental plan as employees

 You can pick and choose from the three retiree plans.
-For example, if you want to elect the $10,000 life policy but not the medical or dental coverage, you may do so.
+For example, if you want to elect dental but not medical, you may do so.

 What does it cost?

 Please be aware that these rates are subject to change and may be different when you retire.
-If you currently work full-time, your department is paying at least 65% of your medical premium and 50% of your dental premium.
-As a retiree you would pay 100% of the total premium.
+As an active benefits-eligible employee, your department is paying a portion of your premiums.
+But as a retiree you are would pay 100% of the total premium.

 How do I enroll?

-As soon as you set your retirement date, preferably three months ahead of time, contact our office at 501-686-5650 to set up an appointment.
-This is especially critical if you will be at least age 65 when you retire, as we need to notify UnitedHealthcare two months in advance to send you a Medicare Advantage enrollment kit.
+As soon as you set your retirement date, preferably at least a month ahead of time, contact our office at 501-686-5650 to set up an appointment.
+This is especially critical if you will be at least age 65 when you retire, as we need to notify UnitedHealthcare in advance to send you a Medicare Advantage enrollment kit.
 You would enroll in this plan directly through UnitedHealthcare.
+We recommend you enroll over the phone (number is in the kit).

 What else do I need to know?

-Three to six months before you retire, schedule an appointment with a Fidelity or TIAA-CREF representative to discuss your retirement benefit options.
+Three to six months before you retire, schedule an appointment with a Fidelity or TIAA representative to discuss your retirement benefit options.
 Or if you are an APERS member, contact APERS at 1-800-682-7377.

 The following will help you understand what Medicare Parts A, B and D are about, how to sign up, and tips on applying for Social Security.

-Medicare Part D Creditable Coverage Letter (needed only if you don’t elect or are not eligible for the UA retiree insurance and instead opt to buy a Part D prescription plan on the market)
+Visit the UA System benefits website for more information about retiree health coverage or if you need a Medicare Part D Creditable Coverage Letter (needed only if you don’t elect or are not eligible for the UA retiree insurance and instead opt to buy a Part D prescription plan on the market).

 Visit the Senior Health Insurance Information Program (SHIIP) website.
 There are great resources here to help you understand Medicare and your options for Medigap or Medicare Advantage plans.